 q.
 We have explored remote work options and remote work for our staff is not possible.

 r.
 As an additional infection-control measure, we have purchased six air purifiers with HEPA filters and UV-C light.
 These claim 99.97% efficiency in a 167 sq. ft. room which is expected to capture and/or destroy viruses such as the SARS-CoV-2 (the Covid-19 virus).
 We will use these for PAP titrations in patient bedrooms at night (and during the day for MSLT for patients using PAP), at high speed and UV on during sleep testing.
 Upon the patient leaving, we will turn them to high speed with the timer set for two hours and the room door closed, which will clear the room with 99.9% efficiency based on 4 air circulations per hour.

 2. Outpatient health-care facility specific policies:

 a.
 We have posted signs at entrances informing patients that they must wear a face covering and come alone (with exceptions for children, and patients with disability or cognitive impairment, who are allowed one companion) in order to enter.
 We will provide patients without a face covering with a cloth mask (at least double-ply) for the duration of their stay with us.
 We will launder the mask before reuse.
 Patients must keep their face covering or mask (with nose, mouth and chin covered) on at all times.
-They may remove this when alone in their bedroom, but must put it back on before leaving their bedroom.
+They may remove this when alone in their room, but must put it back on before leaving their room.

 b.
 We have limited waiting-room occupancy to allow patients to stay six feet from each other.